typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 own machine using a number of virtual machines.
 You'll need to use a cluster with three private agents and one public agent.
 Consult its README for more information.

-_You can use the configuration file located at `deploy/marathon/vagrant/VagrantConfig.yaml` in the Chirper repository to configure your local DC/OS Vagrant cluster.
-Save it to your dcos-vagrant directory before running `vagrant up`._

 _Note that running a DC/OS cluster with Cassandra locally uses a lot of memory.
-We recommend you have at least 32GB of memory and close all unused programs._
+We recommend you have at least 32GB of memory and close all unused programs.
+Because of this, it is often easier to use a real test cluster._

 ## Manual Deployment